jandub/apeek-firebase/README.md

 ### Database rules
 Rules are written using [Bolt](https://github.com/firebase/bolt) - more information about this language can be found in [language docs](https://github.com/firebase/bolt/blob/master/docs/language.md) and in the [guide](https://github.com/firebase/bolt/blob/master/docs/guide.md).
-Rules needs to be converted to json before deployment
+Translate the Bolt rules to json using
 ```
 $ npm build
 ```

 ### Firebase functions
-Functions can be testing locally using experimental shell
+Functions can be tested locally using experimental shell
 ```
 $ npm run shell
 ```